 Once they are crisped, serve them immediately drizzled with a bit of the melted butter in the skillet and garnished with fresh parsley.

-This is hearty fair for sure.
-It’s essentially carbs in carbs.
+Sweet Potato Pierogi are hearty fair for sure.
+Essentially carbs in carbs.

 If you happen to be flying down a mountain at breakneck speeds, this is the kind of thing you would want to have waiting for you at the bottom.